 Are you a hospice nurse who is looking for a change of scenery or the opportunity to travel?

-Maybe you’ve heard about hospice travel nursing, but aren’t sure if it’s the right direction for your career to go in?
+Or maybe you’ve heard about the rewards of hospice travel nursing assignments, but aren’t sure if it’s the right direction for you and your career.

-To ease your mind and help you make the best choice for your career, we’ve provided an in-depth review of:
+To ease your mind and help you decide if you’d like to pursue hospice travel nurse assignments, we’ve provided an in-depth review of:

 - Hospice travel nursing jobs

 - How to know if the field is right for you

 Keep reading to find out if you’re a good fit for the world of hospice travel nursing.